espocrm/documentation/docs/development/metadata.md

 }
 ```

-All JSON files from these directories get merged recursively into a single php array and stored in a cache file.
+All JSON files from these directories **get merged** recursively into a single file and stored in a cache file.

 ## Extending

-Since metadata is merged recursively you can easily redefine json objects and arrays in _custom_ and in your _module_.
+Since metadata is merged recursively you can easily redefine JSON objects and arrays in the Custom directory.

 You can **append** values to existing arrays by using `"__APPEND__"` string as the first element of array.